Skip to Main Content

 Website Organization and Function

-AInspector Firefox Extension (Free)
+AInspector Firefox Extension

-The AInspector tool is a sidebar on Firefox that provides a summary of violations divided by WCAG rule category.
+The AInspector tool is a free sidebar utility on Firefox that provides a summary of violations divided by WCAG rule category.
 It also maps the violated WCAG guideline with information about why/how it is violating the rule.
 Users can drill down further by selecting the element and displaying the related HTML code in the bottom part of the screen.
 AInspector was developed at University of Illinois.

 ANDI (Accessible Name & Description Inspector) is a free tool developed by the federal government to test websites for accessibility.